Please note: This article is still relevant but there is a newer version on the topic of unlocking an iPhone passcode you should also check out.

 After too many attempts, your iPhone will say “iPhone is disabled, connect to iTunes”.

+You can unlock an iPhone if you forgot your passcode.
 You do this by restoring your iPhone from the last backup – this removes the passcode from your locked iPhone while retaining your data.
 This may take a few hours to complete.

 How to fix this error